 While reviewing the people issue, he also looks at the other two core elements, processes and product.
 The product component is most likely filtered before the business is selected for the show thus making the product aspect a little easier to address.
 Let’s take a look.

 One of my favorite shows deals with pie!
 ‘Key West Key Lime Pie Co’ from Season 2 was focused on the process more the pie (more on that later).
 But the product had some attention too.
 You see, the owner was using standard off the shelf pie crusts and an industry mix for the key lime.
-So there was nothing really unique about the pie.
+There was nothing really unique about the pie.
 Anybody could go down to their local grocery store to get one.
 But here, his store was in the middle of one of the Key West island towns that cater to the tourist.
 Marcus hit the nail on the head; a tourist would love to have a piece of real key lime pie.
 If you ever had key lime pie, it isn’t like a traditional sweet pie, its tart.
-So you are not going for a second slice.
+You are not going for a second slice.
 But you want the first slice to be unique – an adventure while on vacation.
-So he had the owner create a real pie with the owner’s own crust recipe.
+He had the owner create a real pie with the owner’s own crust recipe.
 It worked out well.
 I was salivating for a slice.

 Now he has a great product, something unique and something that can be advertised to entice tourists into the store.
 Seriously, when I’m on vacation I too want to eat the local cuisine.
 In addition, he could now get this product out into the larger markets by getting some specialty food stores to carry the product.
 Sales go up, everybody is happy!

 What was interesting about this show was that he not only changed the product, he changed the process.
 Before, the pie was made in the back room of the store.
 Now, they make the pie right in front of the customer out in the customer service area.
 The consumer sees the actual ingredients and how it is made.
 Just like watching the pizza guy toss the dough around, a little show with your pie (pun intended).